-In 2013 Paul was invited to consider a commissioned piece of work for Kestle Barton over an extended period of time and including a solo exhibition in 2014.
+Subsequently, Paul was invited to consider a commissioned piece of work for Kestle Barton over an extended period of time and including a solo exhibition in 2014.
 From this invitation, Paul conceived of the post apocalyptic Lizard Exit Plan, which began as a residency period at Kestle Barton during November/ December 2013.
 During this period Paul set up the ‘Lizard Center for Apocalyptic Studies’ office in the gallery and invited local experts to contribute to his research.

 Many people came forward, and out of their contributions and Paul’s own research, dug from within government data, he produced the Lizard Exit Plan – A 76 page document detailing how the current population of the Lizard Peninsula in Cornwall could survive the aftermath of an unspecified apocalyptic event, or “decouple from the economy of global capital for no particular reason”.

 The document was divided into three main sections: defence, production, and technics.
 Aspects of the Lizard Exit Plan were illustrated as a series of three cyanotype blueprints, and ten silkscreen prints.
-The prints and document were exhibited at Kestle Barton in the gallery during his solo show in 2014 also entitled Lizard Exit Plan.
+The prints and document were exhibited at Kestle Barton in the gallery during Chaney’s solo show in 2014 also entitled Lizard Exit Plan.

 Constructed in forged iron and green chestnut, Breast Plough’o’metric is fitted with a series of digital strain gauges and a small on-board computer to allow the operator to record the exact amount of effort needed to plough some land by human power alone.

-The work explores the metrics of direct human interaction with the land.
-Breast Plough’o’metric is designed to allow the calculation of the co-efficient of human labour – the amount of calories that can be gained from the cultivation of a given tract of land compared to the amount of calories burned during effort exerted – representing a realist investigation into the ‘tyranny of labour.
+The work explores the metrics of direct human interaction with the land being designed to allow the calculation of the co-efficient of human labour (the amount of calories that can be gained from the cultivation of a given tract of land compared to the amount of calories burned during effort exerted).
+It is a realist investigation into the tyranny of labour.